 It was extremely crowded, and the tickets to the site are $50 per person, which is crazy.

 I’d still have to say that I enjoyed the ruins of Tikal more, but hey, couldn’t miss out on Machu Picchu or I’d always be left wondering…

 Far more impressive was the visit to Colca Canyon near Arequipa, Peru.
 We made the long detour down here so we could see Andean Condors in the wild.
 It’s almost a sure thing.

-Except the morning we arrived it was slightly overcast — they don’t soar unless it is sunny.
+Except for the morning we arrived, it was slightly overcast — they don’t soar unless it is sunny.

 At one point there were about 5-7 flying at one-time.
 We heard that on other days you may see as many as 10-12 at once.

 The birds fly at eye level over the massive canyon (deeper than the Grand Canyon) with the snow-capped mountains behind them.